 What is child participation?

 Child Participation means that children can discuss and co-decide on all matters that affect them, like family, school, community matters, government policies, legal policies.
 It means that their voices are being heard.
-Policies about children are often made about them, not with them.
-It is important that children can participate and are included.
-This is crucial for the realization of children's rights and also one of the core principals of the UN Convention on the Rights of the Child.
+This is crucial for the realization of children’s rights and also one of the core principals of the UN Convention on the Rights of the Child.

 Why is child participation important?

 - Child participation is positive for the development of children and youth; it increases self-esteem and self-believe.

 - Child participation has a positive impact on the community engagement and active citizenship, children can co-decide on matters that affect them directly.